Support for Unreal Engine

 The first time you open a UE solution, whether or not support in the UI is enabled, Visual Assist parses a multitude of UE4 engine headers.
-Thereafter, the symbols are available to all solutions that include them.
+After that, the symbols are available to all solutions that include them.
 If you cease all development with UE4, rebuild your symbol database to reclaim disk space and discard knowledge of all UE symbols.

 When you select support for UE, you can choose the Always option to enable functionalities for all your projects, or Detect automatically allowing Visual Assist to detect them when you are working on a UE project.